Having a dog-friendly picnic

 The best food to take on a dog-friendly picnic

-Another option to consider whilst having a picnic is to use some puzzle feeder to both feed them whilst you are eating as well as keeping them distracted and entertained.
+Another option to consider whilst having a picnic is to use some puzzle feeder to feed them whilst you are eating and keep them distracted and entertained.

 Dogs do not like heat, s it is important to help them stay cool.
-The first step is to either find a shady area or provide some shade.
+The first step is finding a shady area or providing shade.
 It is also important to make sure that your dog has access to plenty of clean drinking water.
 It is probably also worth considering taking along a cooling mat.

 As mentioned in our summer dangers article, pets are just as vulnerable to hay fever and other seasonal allergies.
-If your dog does suffer, then try and avoid areas with long grass etc. If your pet takes any form of medicine to help, then ensure this is taken before you leave for the picnic.
+If your dog does suffer, try avoiding areas with long grass etc. If your pet takes any medicine to help, ensure this is taken before you leave for the picnic.

 If the weather is cool enough, then take them for a walk and play some games before you have your picnic.
 This will help them settle down to a nice treat whilst you have your picnic.

-Finally, remember to make sure that bones, grapes, chocolates etc., are kept out of the way of your dog and that you take all litter hoe – leave nothing but your footsteps.
+Finally, remember to make sure that bones, grapes, chocolates etc., are kept out of your dog’s way and that you take all litter hoe – leave nothing but your footsteps.

 You may be interested in the following articles